tatianamargulies/Margulies-portfolio/final_project_2_TatianaMargulies.md

 - Extending internal factors part
 - Rephrase some paragraphs

-I will consider what worked well, bad and what I would change to implement these changes in the final version of the project so that my story results more effective.
+I will consider what worked well, bad, what I would change and the feedback from my classmates to implement these changes in the final version of the project so that my story results more effective.